localstack/docs/content/en/user-guide/cloud-pods/auto-load/index.md

 title: "Auto-Load"
 weight: 99
 description: >
-  How to load automatically Cloud Pods in LocalStack environment
+  How to load automatically Cloud Pods in LocalStack
-aliases:
-  - /user-guide/cloud-pods/auto-load/
 ---

 Apart from loading Cloud Pods via either the [Command-Line Interface (CLI)]({{< ref "pods-cli" >}}) or the web UI, you have the option to automatically load one or more Cloud Pods when the LocalStack container starts.